coreemu/core/docs/architecture.md

 [IMUNES](http://imunes.net) project from the University of Zagreb as a custom project within Boeing Research and Technology's Network Technology research group in 2004.
-Since then they have developed the CORE framework to use Linux virtualization, have developed a Python framework, and made numerous user and kernel-space developments, such as support for wireless networks, IPsec, distribute emulation, simulation integration, and more.
+Since then they have developed the CORE framework to use Linux namespacing, have developed a Python framework, and made numerous user and kernel-space developments, such as support for wireless networks, IPsec, distribute emulation, simulation integration, and more.
 The IMUNES project also consists of userspace and kernel components.